Sv1745/CivicSense/SUPABASE_SETUP.md

 ## 🗄️ Step 1: Set Up Database Schema

 1. Go to your Supabase dashboard: https://supabase.com/dashboard
-2. Select your project: `CivicSense`
+2. Select your project: `CivicNetra`
 3. Navigate to **SQL Editor** (left sidebar)
 4. Click **"+ New Query"**
 5. Copy and paste the entire contents of `supabase-setup.sql` into the editor